 So here’s the situation: exam week was coming up quick, and I was behind on three papers I had to write.
 Usually, it takes me about a week per paper, but I couldn’t invest that time because of my exams.

 Naturally, I went looking for an academic writing platform and found this service called EssayPro.
-What attracted me to the site was the design and the quality of writing on their blogs, so I decided to order essay online.
+What attracted me to the site was the design and the quality of writing on their blogs, so I decided to order an essay online on EssayPro.
 Most of these sites are a bit shady, but EssayPro seemed legit to me.

 So here’s what I got after ordering three papers with a deadline of under four days.
 The order from was pretty simple to fill in, just like the screenshot below.